onatbas/haxe-resource-load/README.md

 * Load external files.
 * Save files in different formats.
 * Queue files to load / load them at once.
-* Use relative, absolute path or url for files.
-* Read folder structure and receive alerts for modified files or folders.
+* Folder Watcher - receive alerts when folder contents are modified.

 Assets Manager is based of [AkaLoader](https://github.com/onatbas/AkaLoader) by Onatbas.